Emotions

 Research Data Analyst

-Ashlin earned his bachelor of science degree in psychology at the University of Oregon in 2016.
+Ashlin earned his Bachelor of Science degree in psychology at the University of Oregon in 2016.
 As an undergraduate, he assisted in several labs that study the neurobiological basis of behavior.
-After graduating, Ashlin worked as a lab manager at the University of Massachusetts Boston for Dr. Keith Welker and Dr. Rhiana Wegner.
-Currently, Ashlin is a data analyst at UCSF’s Memory and Aging Center for Dr. Virginia Sturm and Dr. David Perry.
+After graduating, Ashlin worked as a lab manager at the University of Massachusetts Boston, under the supervision of Dr. Keith Welker and Dr. Rhiana Wegner.

 David Perry, MD